BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 meteors and bolides,

-man-made satellites including the Irridium satellites, Starlink and the ISS,
+man-made rockets and satellites: including the Iridium satellites, Starlink, the ISS, and Space-X,

 drones,